 People tend to interact with touchscreens in a different way than they would smartphones and computers, so you have to make the content and narrative clear, easy to navigate, and consider the actions you want users to take.

 For instance, on large screens, it’s important to ensure people can easily read the touchpoints and access important information – without becoming lost or overwhelmed with the amount of stuff going on.

-As for software, there’s a few different options available in terms of applications.
-These include Intuilab (a specialised multi-touch solution), or developing an experience in HTML – however, these involve going through a specialist developer.
+As for software, there are a few different options available in terms of applications.
+These include Intuilab (a specialised multi-touch solution), or developing an experience in HTML – however, these involve going to a specialist developer.

 What about features/functionality?

 In terms of features and functionality, you can pretty much go as far as your imagination will take you!

 Some of the potential options include anything from stunning visuals and PDFs, to videos and interactive visuals, 3D modelling, interactive games and gamification, gesture control (such as Microsoft Kinetic), facial recognition, and augmented reality.